Aakash2003jain/RSA_Secure_QR_Generator_Scanner/README.md

    Use the file upload feature to scan a QR code.
    The encrypted data will be decrypted and displayed in the text area.

-##
-   Feel free to reach out with any issues or suggestions.
-Happy coding! 🚀